A DUI involving Marijuana Can Require an Interlock

 If the officer believes a defendant is under the influence of drugs, a defendant will only be offered chemical testing of their blood.
 The Express Consent Statute will only revoke a defendant’s ability to drive if a BAC of .08 or greater is detected within two hours of driving.
 Drugs and THC will not impact a defendant’s license.

 Refusing to submit to a blood test will also result in a revocation.
+This will result in a defendant needing to go through the DMV after a DUI.

 After a defendant is released, they will be provided an affidavit informing them that their driving privileges have been revoked.
 A defendant can challenge the revocation, and the request for a hearing has to be made within 7 days of receiving the affidavit.